Hip Pain Treatment

 - Adena Regional Medical Center

 If you are experiencing hip pain, especially if it is limiting your activity, preventing adequate sleep, or hurting your health, call Adena Bone and Joint today at 740-779-4598 or request an appointment online.

 The hip is the largest ball-and-socket joint in the body.
-Hip problems can severely impact mobility and quality of life.
+Delaying hip pain treatment can severely impact mobility and quality of life.
 Aging can cause the cartilage in the hip to wear down, leaving little cushion between the bones of the joint and causing pain.
 Overuse or injuries can damage the muscles and tendons in and around the joint, or injuries can cause fractures.

 Common causes of hip pain include arthritis, bone fracture, bursitis, tendinitis, muscle strain, tumors, or osteonecrosis, which is the restriction of blood flow to the joint resulting in bone tissue death.

-Hip pain is more common in older people, with 5 percent of all Americans experiencing hip pain at some point in their lives.
+Hip problems more common in older people, with 5 percent of all Americans experiencing pain in this region at some point in their lives.
 Those 65 and older are most at risk for hip fractures, with nearly 95 percent of hip fractures occurring due to a fall.
-A quarter of a million hospitalizations are due to hip pain or fractures each year.
+A quarter of a million hospitalizations are due to hip pain treatment stemming from a fracture or hip ailment.